The best foods for gut health help nourish your gut microbiome and support digestion, immunity and overall wellbeing.

 Wholegrains

-Wholegrains deliver a range of important nutrients to the body, but perhaps the most important of those for gut function is fibre.
-We all know fibre is central to digestion and forming that all important stool, but what some don’t know is how important fibre is for our gut microbiome.
+Wholegrains deliver a range of important nutrients to the body, but one of the most beneficial for gut function is fibre.

-Because your body cannot digest fibre on its own, fibre makes its way, undigested, to the gut where it is able to feed the gut microbes, promoting the growth of the ‘friendly’ bacteria.
+Because your body cannot fully digest fibre on its own, it passes through to the gut where it feeds beneficial gut microbes, helping to promote the growth of ‘friendly’ bacteria.
+This is why wholegrains are considered some of the best foods for gut health.

-Next time you’re planning a meal try to add a wholegrain option – your gut will love the addition!
+Next time you’re planning a meal, try adding a wholegrain option.
+Your gut will thank you for it.
 For example, you could add:

 - Oats